Dhaka Tribune: Human rights

-Censorship and defamation
+Censorship attempts and defamation claims

-In 2019, a Dhaka Tribune journalist was arrested and sued under the Digital Security Act for reporting voting irregularities in a by-election.
-The paper has cited Bangladesh's defamation laws as an obstacle to reporting about corruption in the country's security forces.
-Its editorial in response to a documentary about corruption in the country's army was cited by journalist Tim Sebastian during an interview with Bangladesh government advisor Gowher Rizvi on DW.
+In 2019, a Dhaka Tribune journalist was arrested and sued under the Digital Security Act for publishing allegedly false and provocative information while reporting on voting irregularities in a by-election.
+The paper has cited Bangladesh's defamation law as an obstacle to reporting about corruption in the country's security forces.
+Its editorial in response to a documentary about corruption in the country's army was cited by journalist Tim Sebastian during an interview with Gowher Rizvi, a former Bangladesh governmental advisor on DW.